Rewriting Left-Side Expressions by Expanding Products: A complete walkthrough

 x² + 3x + 2x + 6 = x² + 5x + 6

-Because of this, the expanded form of (x + 2)(x + 3) is x² + 5x + 6.
-Here's the thing — this process is often referred to as the FOIL method (First, Outer, Inner, Last), a mnemonic device to remember the order of multiplication.
+So, the expanded form of (x + 2)(x + 3) is x² + 5x + 6.
+Because of that, this process is often referred to as the FOIL method (First, Outer, Inner, Last), a mnemonic device to remember the order of multiplication.
 On the flip side, understanding the distributive property provides a more solid foundation for expanding more complex expressions.

 Example 1: Expand (2x - 5)(3x + 4)